sprite-1/elementary-patches/design/smaller_titlebar_for_non-gtk_applications/README.md

 ## How?

-Go to `/usr/share/themes/elementary/gtk-3.0/apps.css` paste the block of code below at the bottom of the file.
+Edit `/usr/share/themes/elementary/gtk-3.0/apps.css` and paste the block of code below at the bottom of the file.

 > __NEWBIE TIP:__ You need root permission to edit this file.
 So open up the Terminal and paste the following:
 `sudo io.elementary.code /usr/share/themes/elementary/gtk-3.0/apps.css`